Here are just a few of the reasons it is important to include images on a business website:

 1. Add visual appeal - Avoid a text-heavy website

 Images help to break up text, making it easier to read and digest information, while also providing visual appeal to draw in and entice potential clientele.
 Rather than bombarding your website’s visitors with information overload, pique their interest with images and give them a reason to keep scrolling.
-Make it easier to navigate your website by using images to distinguish between sections/ topics.
+Make it easier to navigate your website by using high end commercial images to distinguish between sections/ topics.